svalaskevicius/haskell-from-scratch/haskell_from_scratch.md

 A minimal program that does nothing at all.
 It defines an empty `main` function that Haskell uses as the entry point.

-You'll notice that it is of an `IO a` type - a context that is allowed to execute I/O functons.
+You'll notice that it hast type of `IO a` - a context that is allowed to execute I/O functons.

+---
+### The `return` function

+In haskell, the return value of a function is the result of evaluation the expression inside of that function.
+As so, there's is no motive to have a `return` keyword as you find in other languages.
+There is though, a `return` function in haskell, but it does something completely different from what you may be used to.

+In haskell, `return` is a function that will give you back a value wrapped inside the context of the expression it is at.
+It sounds more complicated that what it really is.
+In the example about, it returns `()` in the context of `IO`, so `IO()`

 ---
 ### IO type